tedlee21/PyTest-Wizard/README.md

 ### 1.0.0

-Initial release of WISI Run Pytest!
+Initial release of Inca QA Test Wizard!
 Base functionality is fully complete, allowing for a user to:

 - Select pytest functions via highlighting or setting type cursor on definition line
 - Run selected functions via clicking a Status Bar item